 This sheet is laminated and I use a Staedtler Lumocolor Non-Permanent Marker to fill in the blanks.
 To reuse, I simply wipe it clean with a wet cloth.
 I have two of these sheets laminated so there’s always a blank one in the rotation.

 So this is how I stay organized with my homeschool planning!

 Get your FREE homeschool planner today!

-- a goals sheet
+- goal setting sheet

-- blank month at a glance calendar (you fill in the dates)
+- month at a glance

-- the week at a glance curriculum planning sheet
+- week at a glance

 How do you plan?
 Do you use a planner?